 The assassination of George Tiller, MD, has had a significant effect on access to later abortion in the U.S. His death and the subsequent closing of his clinic bring to light the striking lack of options for a small but significant portion of abortion patients who need later abortions.
 This website is dedicated to the memory and spirit of Dr. Tiller and is a resource for women, clinicians, researchers and journalists who want to learn more about later abortion care.

-information on referrals for women and clinicians
+- Later abortion services—information on referrals for services for women and clinicians

 - Map showing access—and lack of it—

-to later abortion services
+to later abortion services in the United States

 - Facts about later abortion